This article is made to show you how anyone with a little patience can make a profit by learning this skill.

 How to Become a Ventriloquist DVD by Paul Winchell

 This man was also medically trained, so his course holds all his knowledge put to use.
 This course is so must-have if you want to learn ventriloquism.

 What problems does your dummy’s character face?
 Do you have a relation to your dummy?
-These are all questions you should ask yourself in search for a great story for your script.
+These are all questions you should ask yourself in search of a great story for your script.

 In most cases, writing a script is writing a dialogue between you and your dummy, or your dummy and the audience.
 The more engaged your audience is in the live act, the better.

 How To Become a Ventriloquist?

 To know how to learn ventriloquism, you need to learn how to make your voice sound distant, but at the same time to prevent your lips and jaws from moving as you speak.

 Talk Like a Dummy DVD by Bob Rumba

-The author of this course, Bob Rumba, is a first class ventriloquist that appeared in television shows like Oprah, America’s funniest people, Human Factor, etc.
+The author of this course, Bob Rumba, is a first-class ventriloquist that appeared in television shows like Oprah, America’s funniest people, Human Factor, etc.

 How to Become a Ventriloquist (Try Your Hand at Ventriloquism) by Edgar Bergen

 He and his characters, Charlie McCarthy and Mortimer Snerd were best known for proficiency in ventriloquism.

 The Complete Idiot’s Guide to Ventriloquism (Idiot’s Guides) by Taylor Mason

-This is not just a course on how to be a ventriloquism, but this manual holds many other useful tips, for example: how to write scripts, land gigs, get paid etc.
+This is not just a course on how to be ventriloquism, but this manual holds many other useful tips, for example: how to write scripts, land gigs, get paid etc.

 Ventriloquism Made Easy: How to Talk to Your Hand Without Looking Stupid!
 Second Edition by Paul Stadelman

 Paul Stadelman was a magician that turned ventriloquist.
-Also known as Sandu, with his dummy “Windy Higgins” this man earned a lot of recognition after the World War II.
+Also known as Sandu, with his dummy “Windy Higgins” this man earned a lot of recognition after World War II.

 Ventriloquist Script Writing by Tom Crowl

 The same man made another great course about script-writing.
-This course consists out of 12 videos and several interviews with famous ventriloquists.
+This course consists of 12 videos and several interviews with famous ventriloquists.